BLT19/David-Constantin-Backend-task/README.md

 ### Why the project is useful

 This app allows for the quick processing of tick sighting data dating back over a decade ago.
 This means that the app can both help keep track of old records and very clearly view the change in the amount of tick sightings over the year.
-This makes studying the data significantly easier as it takes far less time to go through it all to find the specific parts you might ahve been looking for.
+This makes studying the data significantly easier as it takes far less time to go through it all to find the specific parts you might have been looking for.

 ## How to run the project

 1. Download and extract the zip file

-2. Create a venv in the same directory you cloned the repo
+2. Create a venv in the same directory

-3. Activate the venv with the command "source venv/bin/activate" on linux or just "venv/scripts/activate" on windows
+3. Activate the venv with the command '''bash source venv/bin/activate ''' on linux or just "venv/scripts/activate" on windows

 4. Run "pip install -r requirements.txt" to install all the dependencies